Get notified of page updates

 This study compared improvements in survival before and after expansion among patients of color (Hispanics of any race, non-Hispanic Blacks and non-Hispanic people of other groups, including American Indian or Alaska Native, Asian or Pacific Islander and individuals of unknown ancestry) and white patients.
 This study shows that expanding access to medical care reduced prior disparities.

-De novo 4 breast cancer is already or 4 at the time of initial diagnosis.
-About six percent of women with breast cancer have an initial diagnosis of breast cancer (MBC).
+De novo stage 4 breast cancer is already metastatic or stage 4 at the time of initial diagnosis.
+About six percent of women with breast cancer have an initial diagnosis of metastatic breast cancer (MBC).
 De novo MBC isn’t curable but new treatment options have improved survival rates and quality of life over the past few decades.

 What is Medicaid and Medicaid expansion?